WPBeginner

 If you need more help, then follow the instructions in our complete WordPress installation tutorial.

-After successful installation of WordPress on your custom domain, you will be ready to import content from your Blogger blog.
+After the successful installation of WordPress on your custom domain, you will be ready to import content from your Blogger blog.

 Step 5: Export Content From Blogger

-Before you can import content into WordPress, first you need to export it from your Blogger blog.
+Before you can import content into WordPress, you first need to export it from your Blogger blog.

 Blogger allows you to export content in an XML file.